21 fun things to do with your dog

 5. Visit an off-leash dog park where your dog can romp with other dogs.

 Impromptu parties are the best, especially the canine kind.
 Find your nearest off-leash dog park and let your pup do some mingling.
-He or she just might turn out to be the life of the party.
+They just might turn out to be the life of the party.

 6. Make a puzzle for your dog to solve.

 Dogs with lots of energy need diversions.
 The internet overflows with brain teasers you can make with items in your very own home, from materials you’d typically throw away.
-A boredom-buster game with old tennis balls and treats or a tug toy fashioned out of an old T-shirt could be just the challenge your dog craves.
-So get your craft on!
+A DIY dog boredom-buster game with old tennis balls and treats or a homemade dog tug toy fashioned out of an old T-shirt could be just the challenge your dog craves.
+So get your dog toy crafting on!

 7. Take an agility or obedience training class.

 Dogs with a wild streak tend to need focus, so choose a goal to work toward.
-Agility or obedience training will give them a chance to show their mad skills (if they have any!)
+Agility or obedience training will give them a chance to show their mad skills (if they have any!).
 But at the very least, it’ll help make your owner-doggy bond even stronger.
-A doggy trophy at the end of your semester would be nice touch, and even nicer Instagram post!
+A doggy trophy at the end of your semester makes a nice touch and an even nicer Instagram post!

 Medium energy: Dogs who enjoy good fun, followed by a nap